Accrington and Rossendale College are delighted by the January Ofsted inspection which gave the college a ‘good’ rating for overall effectiveness.

 “Accrington and Rossendale College has a special place in the local community with more than 6000 students and 400 staff.
 We are a vocational college dedicated to helping local people find good jobs with career prospects and it is great that Ofsted have recognised that we do this very well indeed.
 The report is absolutely correct when stating that senior leaders and governors have an ambitious vision for the college and that the positive relationships between senior leaders, staff and learners make a good contribution to learner progress.”

-Accrington and Rossendale College offers apprentice starts in most subjects throughout the year and welcomes visits from potential students who can experience the campus environment and meet the enthusiastic tutors in their interest of study.
-Anyone wishing to book a campus tour should ring 01254 389933 – the college will be pleased to arrange.
+Accrington and Rossendale College offers apprentice starts in most subjects throughout the year and welcomes visits from all potential students, who are considering taking up Full or Part Time study with us.
+Visits include experiencing the campus environment and meeting our enthusiastic tutors who are passionate about their subjects and supporting learners to achieve.
+Anyone wishing to book a campus tour should ring 01254 389933 – the college will be pleased to arrange this for you.